A blog post

 What To Do About Earwax

 Never put anything smaller than your elbow in your ears.
-And only clean your belly button with cotton swabs as these can injure your ears.
+Only clean your belly button with cotton swabs as these can injure your ears.
 Most of the time, our ear canals are self-cleaning.

 When we see a patient with wax blocking his eardrum, it’s often because he’s been pushing his earwax deeper inside his ear canal with a cotton tip or other tool.